SysBioChalmers/MetabolicAtlas/README.md

 start-stack
 ```

 Given successful deployment, the frontend should be accessible at: `http://localhost/`.
-If you encounter any problems try running `restart-stack`, or look at the logs `logs backend` / `logs frontend`.
+If you encounter any problems try running `restart-stack`, or look at the logs `logs api` / `logs frontend`.

 ### Description of helper commands